UPDATED: 80 Ecommerce Statistics Retailers Need to Know in 2020

 That said, how do retailers make that data work for them?
 The sheer wealth of ecommerce statistics available can be overwhelming, identifying which sources are most reliable is tough, and organizing all the information out there takes time.

-- An active subscriber holds on average two subscriptions, but nearly 35 percent have three or more. (source: McKinsey)
+An active subscriber holds on average of two subscriptions, but nearly 35% have three or more. (source: McKinsey)

-- 24% of consumers are ready to spend more to qualify for free shipping. (source: HubSpot)
+51% of consumers are ready to spend more to qualify for free shipping. (source: NRF)